kouzt123/zhitaoblog/index.md

 ## Zhitao's blog on GitHub Pages

-In 2017, Redhat OpenShift became no longer truly free.
-I'll transfer all my thoughts to Github Pages.
-I didn't do the fancy css stuff to make my blog look good and show my CS skills.
+What is this website for?
+Just a random student trying to put all his college works online.
+I didn't do the fancy css stuff to make my blog look nicer and show my CS skills.
 A page like this is good enough to present my Econ reasoning skills.

 ### Contact Information